A topic from the subject of Isolation in Chemistry.

 Applications

-• Drug discovery and development: Isolation and purification of active ingredients from natural or synthetic sources.
+• Drug discovery and development: Isolation and purification of active pharmaceutical ingredients from natural sources or synthetic mixtures.

-• Environmental analysis: Determination of the concentration of pollutants in environmental samples.
+• Environmental analysis: Determination of pollutant concentrations in water, soil, or air samples.

-• Food analysis: Identification and quantification of nutrients, toxins, and other compounds in food products.
+• Food analysis: Identification and quantification of nutrients, contaminants, and additives in food products.

-• Forensic science: Isolation and analysis of evidence from crime scenes.
+• Forensic science: Isolation and analysis of trace evidence from crime scenes.

-• Biological research: Purification of proteins, DNA, and other biomolecules for study.
+• Biological research: Purification of proteins, DNA, and other biomolecules for further analysis and study.

 Conclusion